Khhushhiiii/News_articles_category/README.md

      - `hashlib`: Library for secure hashing.
      - `celery_worker.process_article`: Asynchronous task for processing articles.
      - `database.NewsDatabase`: Interface for interacting with the database.
+     - `logger`: Logging module for tracking events and errors.

 2. **database.py:**
    - **Responsibility:**